 The loans receivable portfolio is segmented into commercial and consumer loans.
-Commercial loans consist of the following classes: commercial term, commercial mortgage, commercial line, and construction.
+Commercial loans consist of the following classes: commercial term, commercial mortgage, commercial lines of credit, and construction.
 Consumer loans consist of the following classes: home equity and other consumer.